brainsciencecenter/bscLPC/README.md

+# BSC LPC Documentation

+This repo hosts the code for the BSC LPC documentation.

+The site code and theme is based on [Just The Docs](https://github.com/pmarsceill/just-the-docs) v0.3.3 (tag 0.3.3 from Github, but code seems to reference 0.3.2).

+Information below is a quick guide to writing doc pages in Markdown.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/brainsciencecenter/bscLPC/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.